rnnrght/arithmequiz/README.md

-This is really just a toy to help my kids learn a little Python.
+Writing a simple arithmetic quiz to relearn Python.